splatwizard/splatwizard/_sources/index.rst

 - **Multiple baseline models** included for comparison

 .. warning::
-   SplatWizard is under active development, and its API may changes in the future.
+   Splatwizard is under active development, and its API may changes in the future.
    Currently, we recommend using it only for evaluation or testing purposes.

 Latest News